An intro to investing in SFR real estate

 Still, institutional investors only represent about three percent of the SFR rental market, so there are plenty of opportunities for the small investors to get into the game.

-Doug Brien, the CEO of Mynd, calls SFR rentals the greatest vehicle for creating generational wealth in this country and has built a company that can guide an investor on each phase of his property management journey.
+Doug Brien, the CEO of Mynd, calls SFR rentals the greatest vehicle for creating generational wealth in this country and has built a company that can guide an investor on each phase of the property management journey.

 There are at least seven good reasons that make SFR investing an excellent opportunity for the average American.